The date of John Clare expert Professor Simon Kovesi’s online chat with Langdyke has changed.

-It is particularly appropriate for Simon (pictured, above) to be the speaker on Wednesday, November 25 (7.30pm) as the Trust continues to push ahead with its John Clare Countryside vision.
+The conversation is particularly appropriate as the Trust continues to push ahead with its John Clare Countryside vision.

 The conversation will be an online event.
-You can join by clicking here or pasting the link below into your browser https://zoom.us/j/92790261919?pwd=N3h2dnRoS3ltQkpiVkVVcEFxSGN3Zz09
+You can join by clicking here or pasting this link into your browser https://zoom.us/j/92790261919?pwd=N3h2dnRoS3ltQkpiVkVVcEFxSGN3Zz09

 Susannah O’Riordan – a key figure in butterly conservation and the Back from the Brink project in Rockingham Forest – is our next online guest.